c17hawke/Data-structure-and-Algorithms/README.md

-# Data structure and algorithm
+# Data Structure and Algorithms

 This is a project of my persuit to learn DSA in detail.
 I'll try to put as much content and code as possible to improve myself in this core area.